^

 Pathogenesis

-In patients with lumbar kyphosis, extensive degenerative changes in the lower lumbosacral discs and facet joints from levels L2 to S1 are usually observed, as well as atrophy and fatty changes in the muscles of the lumbar extensors.
-[5] LDK has been the subject of numerous publications in Korea and Japan; however, significant progress in understanding the pathogenesis of this disease has been limited.
-[6]
+Patients with lumbar kyphosis typically exhibit extensive degenerative changes of the lower lumbosacral discs and facet joints from L2 to S1 levels, as well as atrophy and fatty changes of the lumbar extensor muscles.[ 5 ]
+LDK has been the subject of numerous publications in Korea and Japan; however, significant progress in understanding the pathogenesis of this disease has been limited.[ 6 ]

-Symptoms of the lumbar kyphosis
+Symptoms lumbar kyphosis

-In children, lumbar lordosis should normally form.
-So, it is formed when they begin to stand and walk.
-It helps to keep the body upright.
-Prior to this, the spine in children is flat, because it does not experience stress.
-Nevertheless, it is necessary to ensure that lordosis is formed correctly, and there are no pathologies in the physical development of the spine.
-At this time, the spine is mobile and flexible, therefore, any increased load on it, a long stay in the wrong position, leads to the pathological development of the spine.
-For example, if the position in the crib is not correct, the child develops kyphosis of the lumbar.
+Children should normally develop lumbar lordosis.
+Thus, it is formed when they begin to stand and walk.
+It helps to keep the body in an upright position.
+Before this, the spine of children is straight, since it does not experience loads.
+However, it is necessary to ensure that lordosis is formed correctly, and there are no pathologies in the physical development of the spine.
+At this time, the spine is mobile and flexible, so any increased load on it, prolonged stay in the wrong position, leads to the fact that pathological development of the spine occurs.
+For example, with an incorrect position in the crib, the child develops lumbar kyphosis.
 It is a bend of the spine in the wrong direction (not forward, but backward).

 Lumbar kyphosis in infants